 • Attention to detail and quality control

-When applying for a kitchen assistant role, formal education is often not as crucial as practical experience or a passion for the kitchen environment.
-Many kitchen assistants succeed without a formal degree, and recruiters typically focus more on relevant experience, hands-on training, and your ability to work effectively with a team.
+When applying for a kitchen assistant role, a formal educational background is often less crucial than practical experience or a passion for the kitchen environment.
+Many kitchen assistants succeed without a formal degree, and recruiters typically place greater emphasis on relevant experience, hands-on training, and your ability to work effectively as part of a team.
 However, relevant courses and certifications can enhance your CV and demonstrate your commitment to the role.

-Instead of listing general academic qualifications that don’t directly relate to kitchen work, it’s more beneficial to highlight courses, certifications, or training that are directly relevant to the culinary field.
-For instance, food safety certifications, culinary courses, or hospitality management training are highly relevant and show that you understand important areas like food hygiene, kitchen operations, and customer service.
+Rather than listing general academic qualifications, focus on courses, certifications, or training that are directly relevant to kitchen work.
+Food safety certificates, culinary courses, or hospitality training demonstrate to employers that you understand essential areas such as food hygiene, kitchen operations, and customer service.

 Here’s what to include in your education section: